Freelancer Best Practices

 Payments are made within ten (10) days from the last day of the client billing period, usually by 12:00 am midnight (U.S. Eastern Time) on Thursdays.
 Payment is based off of the hours in the Freelancer’s Account.
 It is best practice to keep your FreeeUp Account’s hours as accurate as possible for the past Client billing period.
 All payments made will account for the work hours logged in the previous week from Wednesday through Tuesday.
 FreeeUp offers different payment options for Freelancers.
 If you have any questions about receiving payment from the FreeeUp Marketplace, please contact email@example.com.

-As mentioned above, if you found FreeeUp through Upwork you are contracted and paid through Upwork.
+If you found FreeeUp through Upwork, you are contracted and paid through Upwork.
 It is best practice to learn the proper procedures to follow in order to account for being paid through your Upwork account.

 It is best practice to turn down offers you are not 100% sure your business can completely satisfy or handle before agreeing to perform Services and prior to the Client clicking the “hire button.”
 If you wait until after, it will be more difficult for both you and the Client.

-If the Client wants to negotiate rates they can email their offer to Accounting@FreeeUp.com.
-FreeeUp will present the new rate offer to the Freelancer.
-The decision to accept, reject or counter any rate offering is completely up to the Freelancer within their independent business discretion.
+If the Client wants to negotiate rates they can email their offer to firstname.lastname@example.org or click the negotiate rate button inside their FreeeUp account.
+FreeeUp will present the new rate offer to you.
+The decision to accept, reject or counter any rate offering is completely up to you within their independent business discretion.